Minnesota

 MHCP covers genetic testing when medically necessary.
 Genetic testing is considered medically necessary when all of the following conditions are met and documented in the medical record:

-1. The recipient displays clinical features or is at direct risk of inheriting the genetic condition in question (pre-symptomatic)
+- The member displays clinical features or is at direct risk of inheriting the genetic condition in question (pre-symptomatic)

 Genetic Testing Not Covered